Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 There is no better prep for attacks than God's armor!
 So while the church and leadership are essential to our walks, it's more crucial to be open to the call of the Holy Spirit, seeking guidance toward an ultimate purpose.

-The attacks brought against us often allow the refinement we seek, sometimes causing us to draw closer to Christ Our King's ultimate refining.
+The attacks against us often allow the refinement we seek, sometimes causing us to draw closer to Christ Our King's ultimate refining.
 Why does the world matter so much?
 Because we have weak flesh!

 Christians, Oh How We Fail

 We love and honor our Lord, yet as He looks upon us from His heavenly seat, I can only imagine how we disappoint.
 I’m not talking of daily mishaps.
 Our Father expects those.
 But, bad words slip from our tongues when we judge those who are, dropping around us; that is the greater sin.
 Inequities are worse, for no sin is more significant in God’s eyes.
-We call it sin, so judging others is ridiculous, but we are pros at pointing to our neighbor’s sin.
+We call it to sin, so judging others is ridiculous, but we are pros at pointing to our neighbor’s sin.

 I don’t get to proclaim my sin as less offensive than my neighbors, family, friends, or foes.
 Instead, we claim the pedestal until a dose of refinement kicks us to the base.